 Foundation species are species that create biogenic habitat for other organisms.
 Classic examples include single species of trees and reef-building coral (Dayton 1972), but multiple, co-occurring species can also act as foundation species.
 In plant communities, systems with a facilitating nurse species have high degrees of connectedness and positive interactions leading to significant levels of nestedness (Verdú and Valiente-Banuet 2008).
 Angelini et al. (2011) presented a conceptual model for when foundation species should compete with or facilitate with one another depending on levels of environmental stress, with facilitative interactions being more important in stressful environments and competition more important in more benign environments.
 Nested patterns of species assemblages are common in stressful environments where facilitation is important.
 In these habitats, the first foundation species does not monopolize the habitat, but creates a conducive environment for a second foundation species and so on in what is termed a “facilitation cascade” (Altieri et al. 2007).
 The nestedness data support this pattern.
 Streams are inherently disturbed systems that are governed by flow dynamics (Poff et al. 1997), and this is particularly true in rivers of the southern plains that can experience extreme flood and drought cycles (Matthews et al. 2005).
 I found that higher biomass mussel beds supported a richer community of subordinate species than small, lower biomass beds, but that the species identity of the dominant species was not important.
 Thus, dominant mussel species likely act as foundation species in the Little River, creating biogenic habitat for other mussel species, and perhaps fish hosts, which leads to increased mussel biomass and species richness as the abundance of the foundation species’ increase.

-I did not find significant patterns of species co-occurrence within mussel beds.
+I did not find significant patterns of species co-occurrence within mussel beds, but I did find a general positive trend between the abundance of dominant and subordinate species.
 Of course, interactions could be occurring between particular species that I was unable to detect with my analyses.
 The C-scores analysis utilizes presence absence data, which is a very simplified representation of the community and excludes environmental constraints influencing species distributions (Ulrich and Gotelli 2013).
 Gotelli et al (2017) have recently suggested a new method for studying co-occurrence, one that utilizes trait and environmental variables to form a more in-depth idea of how and when species will occur in the same location.
 Future studies using these new techniques would be worthwhile.